 Receivables and other assets - Receivables and other assets include amounts billed and unbilled on grants and other agreements through June 30.
 An allowance for estimated uncollectible accounts is recorded based on past experience and an analysis of current receivable balances.
 Accounts are written off against the allowance when deemed uncollectible.
-Management has determined that an allowance of \$15 and \$6 is necessary at June 30, 2020 and 2019, respectively.
+Management has determined that an allowance of \$15 is necessary at June 30, 2021 and 2020.